-John’s story is like the stories of many children with an ASD.
-It is not uncommon for children with ASD to become victims of bullying.
-It is also not uncommon for children with ASD to not tell teachers, or even their parents about bullying they are experiencing.
+John’s story is like the stories of many autisitc children.
+It is not uncommon for children to become victims of bullying.
+It is also not uncommon for children to not tell teachers, or even their parents about bullying they are experiencing.
 It is often challenging for children to understand what is happening and how to handle it.
-Some children with ASD may even believe they deserve to be treated badly, while others may not even realize they are being bullied and think the bully is their friend.
-Bullies are not discriminating, and children with an ASD are too often easy targets for a bully’s emotional abuse.
+Some autistic children may even believe they deserve to be treated badly, while others may not even realize they are being bullied and think the bully is their friend.
+Bullies are not discriminating, and autistic children are too often easy targets for a bully’s emotional abuse.

-Most children with ASD struggle to learn effective ways to handle bullies.
+Some autistic children struggle to learn effective ways to handle bullies.
 Aggressive social skills training focused on dealing with bullies can be a worthwhile approach, but often an adult – parent or school official, needs to intervene and provide help.
 Every school has an anti-bullying policy and those policies should be followed.
 If you have a child in school who is being bullied, it is important to report the issue to the school.
 Many schools will follow school policy and actively pursue eliminating the bullying.
 It is also important that children learn how to report bullying and become comfortable with reporting.
 Therapists, parents, and school personnel should establish a simple protocol for children to report bullying behaviors and actively encourage children to report.
 If the school will not help, parents need to know what their options are (see below).
-Children with ASD have enough to handle without being exposed to bullying behaviors.
+Children have enough to handle without being exposed to bullying behaviors.
 We must acknowledge and eliminate bullying; it cannot be ignored and invalidated as something that just happens.
 It is a child’s right to be in a bully free environment.

 What is Bullying?
 What does Bullying look like?